kecorradine/ops-docs/packaging_applications.md

 The [jdeb](https://github.com/tcurdt/jdeb) Maven plugin is used to create .deb packages for deployment to Ubuntu systems.

 The package produced needs to contain enough to get the application running with little, if any further, configuration.
 To that end, a typical package will contain:

 * A self-contained jar file that listens to a port for input from the network.
 * Configuration to create a user for the service to run as.
 * Configuration files, configured with sane defaults.
 * A start script to start the service.

+The resulting packages are design to be use in either a typical Ubuntu or Debian environment, or in a Docker environment where supervisord is used as the entry point.
+Note that at the time of writing (May 2014) only Ubuntu 12.04 and 14.04 deploy has been tested.

 ## Application proxy